zencart/documentation/content/user/template/creating_template.md

 This is an outline of the steps you should follow:

 1. make a new folder, perhaps something like `includes/templates/mary`.
-This is the working area for your own custom template
+This is the working area for your own custom template.

-1. make 4 subfolders in there:
+1. make the following subfolders in there:

     ```
     common/